NodeOS/NodeOS/README.md

 ### Hacking

-If you are hacking on NodeOS as a somewhat production server, you are likely building *usersfs* images since each user is isolated of others, but you can be able to customize all layers.
+If you are hacking on NodeOS for a somewhat production environment, you are likely building *usersfs* images since each user is isolated of others, but you can be able to customize all layers.
 For example, you could be able to modify *initramfs* to login the users and mount their home folders from a cloud service or craft a system without global services (no `root` user) or also dedicate a full NodeOS instance to a single Node.js application.

-# Pre-built Images
+## Pre-built Images

 Ready to use [pre-build images](https://github.com/NodeOS/NodeOS/releases) are automatically generated after each commit in master branch that sucessfully